Resilience of constituent solitons in multisoliton scattering off barriers: A proposal for an experimental realization

-In our numerical experiments, we took $a=-0.41 a_{0}$; in order to produce very sharp transitions in transmission plots, we lowered the impact velocity tenfold from the typical experimental value of $514\,\mu$m/s.
+Experimentally, the 1:3 breather can be excited by first creating the (ground-state) soliton, and then quenching the coupling constant up fourfold in magnitude.
+This step was accomplished in recent experimental works \cite{di_carli_2019_123602,luo2020_2007.03766}.
+In order to observe superheated integrability, it would be advantageous if, when the soliton is away from the barrier, the system were as close to integrable as possible.
+The soliton is usually first created very close to the stability threshold \cite{gammal2001_055602}; thus, to be on the safe side, the magnitude of the coupling constant should first be adiabatically reduced eightfold, and only then quenched up fourfold \cite{Golde2018_053604}.
+In the $^{7}$Li experiments on soliton collisions with barriers \cite{Nguyen918_2014}, the frequency of the transverse harmonic confinement is $\omega_{r}=2\pi \times \SI{254}{\hertz}$, while the residual longitudinal confinement is $\omega_{z}=2\pi \times \SI{31}{\hertz}$.
+The scattering length of the atomic interactions ($a$ in Eq.~(\ref{eqg1D}) in Appendix~\ref{NLSE_in_Bose_gases}) is $-1.0 \times a_{0}$ (where $a_{0}$ is the Bohr radius), but it can be tuned down in magnitude at least tenfold by using the magnetic Feshbach resonance \cite{Nguyen918_2014}.
+The soliton has $N_{\textrm{a}}=3\times 10^{4}$ atoms, which is indeed at the collapse threshold.
+The barrier is a \SI{900}{\giga\hertz} blue-detuned Gaussian laser beam whose half-width at the $1/e^{2}$ intensity point is $\SI{4.2}{\micro\meter}$, while the barrier height is anywhere from \SI{0.2}{\kilo\hertz} to \SI{3}{\kilo\hertz} (times $h$, the Planck's constant).
+The typical soliton impact speed in current experiments is \SI{514}{\micro\meter\per\second}.
+In our numerical experiments, we took $a=-0.41 a_{0}$; in order to produce very sharp transitions in the transmission plots, we lowered the impact velocity tenfold from the currently typical experimental value.
 For the smaller soliton, this resulted in $(E_{\text{rest}}/N_{\textrm{a}})/E_{\text{K},1}\approx 8$.
-However, stable plateaus can be obtained even with larger velocities, though the transitions will no longer be as sharp.
-Also, to prevent the computational grid from becoming impractically big, we increased the width of the barrier tenfold from the experimental value (results of Fig.~\ref{breathers_three_ws_01} suggest this will not matter qualitatively).
+Stable plateaus can be obtained even with larger velocities, though the transitions will no longer be as sharp (e.g. the dashed line in Fig.~\ref{Fig_4_01a} in Appendix~\ref{appendix_supplementary_figures}).
+Also, to limit the computational grid, we increased the barrier width tenfold from the experimental value (results of Fig.~\ref{breathers_three_ws_01} suggest this will not matter qualitatively).